Felicity Martinez murdered her husband.

 “Be quick,” she sighed.

 I ran back to the aisle and picked the large volume off the floor.
 I used it to hide Felicity’s book.
 I demanded that I be allowed to check out by myself.
-I hid her story under my mattress, except on Mondays when my mother changed the sheets.
+I hid Felicity’s story under my mattress, except on Mondays when my mother changed the sheets.
 I completed my dog project and buried myself in my blankets at night with a flashlight and read about Felicity.

 I knew everything about her.
 She had an older sister, she got straight A’s in every school she ever attended, she earned a teaching degree, but could only find a job working the desk at a school in her area.
 She stayed in that area because of David, who was tied to his job as a vet tech through love and obligation.
 He was her high school sweetheart and at twenty-four, after college, they finally got married.
 They never had kids.
 They lived a small and comfortable life.
 When they were twenty-seven, Felicity poisoned David with alcohol laced with too many sleeping pills.
 She murdered him in cold blood with no apparent motive.
 The last half of the book tried very hard to understand why.
 I didn’t bother asking.
 I just let myself cry every time I got to that part.
-There was never a trial because she confessed, openly and without flinching.
+There was never a trial or money spent on investigation because she confessed, openly and without flinching.
 Two years into her lifetime prison sentence, Felicity died on her cot of an apparent heart attack.
 I knew better.
 I looked at that picture of Felicity in the orange jumpsuit and knew it was the guilt that had killed her.
 The outraged part of me was glad.
 The rest just wanted to cry again.

 I read the book over and over until I could recite full passages in my head while I pretended to listen to a math lesson.
 I kept it secret.
 I knew that my mom would never approve, especially because she had been right about the nightmares.
 Mostly I just didn’t want to share the story.
 I didn’t even like that the author knew so much.
 I grew to know Felicity’s life better than my own.